Student Jobs with EM

 - Student workers may be required to work a minimum number of hours, including some early mornings, evenings, and/or weekends depending on the needs of productions and academic programs.

-- Reliable transportation and regular, communicative usage of electronic communication tools (email, etc.) are a must.
+- Communicative usage of electronic communication tools (email, etc.) are a must.

 Hiring Timelines: Hiring for the academic year typically begins in mid-summer and lasts through early September.
 Work study positions are filled first, and then institutional (non-work study) applications are considered as needed.
 Applications will be accepted throughout the year and will be filled as positions become available.